avraham-bernstein/avraham-bernstein.github.io/cv/abe-cv.md

         #endif

         GCC_ATTRIB(pure,nonnull)
+        uint32_t adler32_core(
-        uint32_t adler32_core(const uint8_t *restrict data, int32_t n)
+            const uint8_t *restrict data, int32_t n
-        {
+        ) {
             // 1.
-The *core concept* of Adler-32 (derived from Fletcher)
+The *core concept* of Adler-32 (derived from
-            // is that the checksum is the weighted sum of all the bytes
+            // Fletcher) is that the checksum is the weighted
-            // in the data stream, where the weight is the byte's position
+            // sum of all the bytes in the data stream, where
-            // in the stream, i.e.
+            // the weight is the byte's position in the stream,
+            // i.e.
             //   sum = 1*data[0] + 2*data[1] + 3*data[2] + ... + n*data[n-1]
             //
             // 2.
-Even though Alder-32 is *extremely fast* to compute,
+Even though Alder-32 is *extremely fast* to
-            // and is much stronger than the older LRC algorithm (i.e.
+            // compute, and is much stronger than the older LRC
-            // simply xoring all the bytes in the stream) which among
+            // algorithm (i.e. which simply xors all the bytes
+            // in the stream) which among other deficiencies is
-            // other deficiencies was not byte order dependent, Adler-32
+            // not byte order dependent, Adler-32 is extremely
-            // is extremely *cryptographically weak* because for small n,
+            // *cryptographically weak* because for small n, the
-            // the sum will be much less than 2^32, therefore it will not
+            // sum will be much less than 2^32, therefore it
-            // "spread" itself over the full bit range of sum.
+            // will not "spread" itself over the full bit range
+            // of sum.
             //
             // 3.
-Adler-32 is easy to "game", i.e. to generate "collisions".
+Adler-32 is easy to "game", i.e. to generate
-            // For example when i < j < k
+            // "collisions".
+For example when i < j < k
             //      sum = ... + data[i-1]*i + ... + data[j-1]*j + ...
             // or   sum = ... + data[i-1]*i + ... + data[j-1]*j + ... + data[k-1]*k + ...
-            // It is not difficult to modify the data in order to generate
+            // It is not difficult to game/modify the data in
-            // the same sum, namely
+            // order to generate the same sum, namely
             //      sum = ... + data_prime[i-1]*i + data_prime[j-1]*j + ...
             //      etc.